amohapatra3/amohapatra3.github.io/website/docs/about.md

 I graduated with a Bachelor's degree from the University of Wisconsin-Madison in 2023.
 I studied computer science and journalism.
 I was also an active member of the [Daily Cardinal](https://www.dailycardinal.com/page/about-us), UW-Madison's leading on-campus student newspaper.
 The following are some highlights from my time as a student at UW-Madison:

-- [Opinion](https://www.dailycardinal.com/section/opinion) editor at the Daily Cardinal in 2020.
+- I was [Opinion](https://www.dailycardinal.com/section/opinion) editor at the Daily Cardinal in 2020.
 I worked with a coeditor to review editorial submissions from a group of 5-10 contributors and ensure that we had editorials ready to publish every Thursday.
 Collaborated across time zones, with differences of up to 10 hours.
 Followed the Associated Press (AP) styleguide.
-- Member of the editorial board at the Daily Cardinal from January 2020 to May 2023.
+- I was a member of the editorial board at the Daily Cardinal from January 2020 to May 2023.
 I worked collaboratively with other members of the board to define the stance of the organization on issues relevant to the student body in the form of [editorials co-authored under the editorial board byline](https://www.dailycardinal.com/search?a=1&s=&ti=&ts_month=01&ts_day=0&ts_year=2020&te_month=05&te_day=0&te_year=2023&au=The+Daily+Cardinal+Editorial+Board&tg=&ty=article&o=date).
-- Staff writer at the Daily Cardinal from September 2019 to December 2019.
-Senior staff writer from January 2021 to May 2023.
+- I was a staff writer at the Daily Cardinal from September 2019 to December 2019, and a senior staff writer from January 2021 to May 2023.
 Wrote [80 articles](https://www.dailycardinal.com/staff/anupras-mohapatra) ranging from editorials to food and music reviews to poetry and soccer recaps.
 Not all of it was great writing, but I learned a lot.
-- [Online: Best Editorial or Commentary - Gold](https://milwaukeepressclub.org/2022-excellence-in-journalism-awardees/#collegiate) award by the Milwaukee Press Club for a 2022 editorial I wrote.
+- I received a [Online: Best Editorial or Commentary - Gold](https://milwaukeepressclub.org/2022-excellence-in-journalism-awardees/#collegiate) award from the Milwaukee Press Club for a 2022 editorial I wrote.
 The oldest continously operating press club in North America, the Milwaukee Press Club recognizes Wisconsin-based college students annually for excellence in student journalism.
-- [Sigrid Schultz scholarship](https://wisc.academicworks.com/opportunities/86867) in March 2023 and [Catherine E Klein memorial fund scholarship](https://wisc.academicworks.com/opportunities/86661) in March 2022 from the UW-Madison School of Journalism and Mass Communications.
+- I received the [Sigrid Schultz scholarship](https://wisc.academicworks.com/opportunities/86867) in March 2023 and [Catherine E Klein memorial fund scholarship](https://wisc.academicworks.com/opportunities/86661) in March 2022 from the UW-Madison School of Journalism and Mass Communications.
-- Dean's list: Fall 2019, Spring 2020, Fall 2020, Fall 2021, Fall 2022, Spring 2023
+- I was on the Dean's list in these semesters: Fall 2019, Spring 2020, Fall 2020, Fall 2021, Fall 2022, Spring 2023
-- GPA: 3.78/4
+- I graduated with a GPA of 3.78/4

 ## Resume